Arnaud-Ferreira/Weather-application-VueJS/README.md

 Small weather application using VueJS, Bootstrap and axios for the API calls

-Enter a city, and you will know the weather and temperature
+Enter a city, and you will know the weather and temperature.

+API calls are made on Openweathermap

 ## Project setup
 ```